scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 ---
 layout: post
-title: "Do you have issues with GDS' formal discovery/alpha/beta phases?"
+title: "Are you frustrated with GDS' formal discovery/alpha/beta phases?"
 date: 2021-08-09
 ---